mnelson4/yet-another-related-posts-plugin/readme.txt

 1. Copy the folder `yet-another-related-posts-plugin` into the directory `wp-content/plugins/` and (optionally) the sample templates inside `yarpp-templates` folder into your active theme.

 2. Activate the plugin.

-3. Find the Related Posts (YARPP) settings page in your `wp-admin`.
-If you see a message telling you to build your cache, please build your cache.
-Otherwise, you will see no related posts anywhere.

-NOTE: If you run a large and complex site and/or worry about your SQL query volume, it may be better to simply make sure the "compute related posts on the fly" option is turned on and *not* try to build the cache all at once.

 = Auto display in your feeds =